alf-p-steinbach/C--20-Coroutines/README.md

 Stackless coroutines is a nice and simple idea  that saves on memory, but TANSTAAFL: *there ain’t no such thing as a free lunch*.

-One main cost of this memory usage efficiency is that it’s hard to provide any safe abstraction on top of C++ coroutine transfers, because the `co_await`, `co_yield` or `co_return` can’t be wrapped.
+One main cost of this memory usage efficiency is that it’s **hard to provide any safe abstraction** on top of C++ coroutine transfers, because the `co_await`, `co_yield` or `co_return` can’t be wrapped.
 In particular a template pattern abstraction can’t be used for a coroutine’s code, if it would wrap one of the these keywords.
 It seems that only the approach of code preprocessing remains.

 A second cost is added **complexity** and hence code fragility.
 First of all this occurs when some naturally recursive logic has to be expressed iteratively to be compatible with stacklessness, as illustrated earlier by the `iterative_for_each` function.
-But it also occurs when one delves down to the "API" level of C++20 coroutines in order to customize things.
+But it also occurs when one delves down to the “API” level of C++20 coroutines in order to customize things.

 ---